Download data from dry-run output

 to download the data files that GEOS-Chem will need to perform the

 corresponding “production” simulation.
-You may download from one of
+You may download from different

 Important